-Professor Mónica Domínguez Torres specializes in Renaissance and Baroque art in the Iberian World, with particular interest in the cross-cultural exchanges that occurred between Spain and the Americas during the period 1500-1700.
+Professor Mónica Domínguez Torres specializes in Renaissance and Baroque art in the Iberian World, with particular interest in the cross-cultural exchanges that took place across Spain and the Americas during the period 1500-1700.
 She received a B.A. in Art History from the Universidad Central de Venezuela, a Masters in Museum Studies and a Ph.D. in the History of Art from the University of Toronto, Canada.
-She joined the Department of Art History at the University of Delaware in 2003, and since 2005 she has held a joint appointment in Latin American and Iberian Studies.
+Since 2005, she holds a joint appointment in Latin American and Iberian Studies.

 Her book Military Ethos and Visual Culture in Post-Conquest Mexico (Ashgate, 2013) investigates the significance of military images and symbols in sixteenth-century Mexico, showing how certain interconnections between martial, social, and religious elements resonated with similar intensity among Mesoamericans and Europeans, creating cultural bridges between these diverse communities.
 The study builds on scholarship in the fields of visual, literary, and cultural studies to analyze the European and Mesoamerican content of the martial imagery fostered within the indigenous settlements of central Mexico, as well as the ways in which local communities and leaders appropriated, manipulated, modified, and reinterpreted foreign visual codes.

-Her current research project, "Pearl Fishing Representations in Early Modern Spain and Beyond," examines a series of chronicles and visual images featuring scenes of pearl fishing in Central America and the Caribbean.
-Professor Domínguez Torres studies such representations against the material culture that emerged around this early colonial industry in order to explore not only the deep cultural currency that pearls had in the early modern imagination, but also the bitter international rivalries and contestations of power that characterized the Atlantic world.
-She has presented advances of this research at the 53rd International Congress of Americanists (Mexico City, 2009), the Renaissance Society of America annual conference (Venice, 2010), and the African Americas Project at the University of Delaware (Newark, DE, 2011).
-Her essay “Pearl Fishing in the Caribbean: Early Images of Slavery and Forced Migration in the Americas” will appear in the volume African Americas Project, edited by Persephone Braham.
+Her current book-length project, tentatively entitled “Pearls at Court,” examines the relationship between the early modern pearl industry and European courtly art, considering not only the cultural currency that pearls had in the early modern period, but also the bitter international rivalries and contestations of power that characterized the pearl industry in the Atlantic world.
+She has presented advances of this research at the 53rd International Congress of Americanists (Mexico City, 2009), the Renaissance Society of America annual conference (Venice, 2010), the African Americas Project at the University of Delaware (Newark, DE, 2011), and the Sixteenth Century Studies Conference (Puerto Rico, 2013).
+Her essay “Pearl Fishing in the Caribbean: Early Images of Slavery and Forced Migration in the Americas” appeared in the volume African Diaspora in the Cultures of Latin America, the Caribbean and the United States, edited by Persephone Braham (University of Delaware Press, 2015).